MAK Immigration

 Who is eligible to apply for a citizenship certificate?

 If you were born outside of Canada, you may be a Canadian citizen without even realizing it.
-The process is as follows:
+In general:

-• You are automatically granted Canadian citizenship if at least one of your parents was a Canadian citizen (by birth or naturalization) before you were born.
+• You may be a Canadian citizen if at least one of your parents was a Canadian citizen (by birth or naturalization) before you were born.
 This is referred to as citizenship by descent.

-• To establish this fact as official, you must submit an application for a citizenship certificate, which serves as evidence.
+• To have this recognized officially, you apply for a citizenship certificate, which serves as proof.

 Apart from proving citizenship by descent, Canadians may also apply for a new certificate if: